avadev/Avalara-SDK-PHP/docs/EInvoicing/V1/DocumentsApi.md

 $avalara_version = 1.2; // string | The HTTP Header meant to specify the version of the API intended to be used
 $metadata = new \Avalara\\SDK\Model\\EInvoicing\\V1\SubmitDocumentMetadata(); // \Avalara\\SDK\Model\\EInvoicing\\V1\SubmitDocumentMetadata
-$data = array('key' => new \stdClass); // object | The document to be submitted, as indicated by the metadata fields 'dataFormat' and 'dataFormatVersion'
+$data = 'data_example'; // string | The document to be submitted, as indicated by the metadata fields 'dataFormat' and 'dataFormatVersion'
 $x_avalara_client = John's E-Invoicing-API Client; // string | You can freely use any text you wish for this value.
 This feature can help you diagnose and solve problems with your software.
 The header can be treated like a fingerprint.

 try {